alexeybusygin/ShippingRates/README.md

 ### Saturday Delivery

-If `ShipmentOptions.SaturdayDelivery` is set, then you can expect to receive some Saturday Delivery methods.
+If `ShipmentOptions.SaturdayDelivery` is set, you can expect to receive some Saturday Delivery methods.
 You can check it with the `Rate.Options.SaturdayDelivery` property:

 ```CSHARP
 var anySaturdayDeliveryMethods = shipment.Rates.Any(r => r.Options.SaturdayDelivery);